 The Sterile Barrier Association guidance document states “the decision to label protective packaging should be an outcome of the risk evaluation, and packaging system design process in order to achieve acceptable usability for aseptic presentation.”
 For example, if the PP looks like the SBS then the validated symbols would be used to help the end-user understand the packaging system and ultimately control the risk of unintentional contamination.

-Have questions about these new symbols and how they pertain to your packages label requirements?
+Have questions about ISO 15223-1 symbols or the ISO 15223-1 update and how they pertain to your packages label requirements?
 Contact us today and one of our sales representatives will respond to you shortly!